MuraliDesu/Online-Grocery-System/README.md

  1. Fork the repository.

- 2. Create a new branch for your feature or bugfix.
+ 2. Create a new branch for your feature or bug fix.

- 3. Commit your changes and push to the branch.
+ 3. Commit your changes and push them to the branch.

  4. Submit a pull request with a detailed description of your changes.